 We’ve all heard of the term smart city.
 We like to think that there’s more to it than just adding a few data points and putting the word smart in front of it.
 It is, in fact, more than that.
 We’re moving towards urban centres with huge populations and aspiring towards self-driving vehicles.
 Big data is the key to unlocking this truly smart future.

 The rise in mobile device data has provided better opportunities to understand how cities work.
 It’s helping to create systems and infrastructure that reflects this.

 Combined with the increasing number of connected devices in cities, central planning authorities now have a set of tools that can inform decision making in many different areas.

 Mobile location data is contributing to a better understanding of where demand for public infrastructure is greatest.
 For example, examining mobile device location data to understand the most cycled roads within a city.
-This information is precise and invaluable when planning where to implement new cycling routes.
+This information is precise and invaluable when planning where to implement new routes.

 The same is true of traffic and congestion.
 In increasingly crowded and polluted megacities, it’s important to understand how traffic issues can be alleviated.
 Understanding traffic flow and where to build new road structures, or introduce new low emission zones is crucial to building the kind of smart city that can sustain current levels of population growth.

 Big data is having a huge positive effect on this kind of planning.
 Thanks to the accuracy and uniqueness of mobile device data and location intelligence, it is changing how decisions are made in cities and towns around the world.

 Big data and marketing have always complimented each other.
 Marketers have always looked to use data sets to improve the efficiency and effect of ads.
 Using big data to create tailored and relevant audiences is not a new practice.